wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/49-minute-griffith-to-bunting.md

 ---
+doc_date: '1966-01-19'
+doc_num: 49
+doc_order: 49
+naa_refs:
+- naa_barcode: 1160342
+  naa_control_symbol: 1965/6595 PART 3
+  naa_series: A1209
+  reference: '[NAA: A1209, 1965/6595 PART3]'
-title: "49 MINUTE, GRIFFITH TO BUNTING"
+title: MINUTE, GRIFFITH TO BUNTING
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9914
 vol_id: 27
-doc_date: 1966-01-19
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 49 MINUTE, GRIFFITH TO BUNTING

-NAA: A1209, 1965/6595 PART3

 Canberra, 19 January 1966

 Top Secret

-I accept the major premise of this paper1 that Britain should retain a base in South East Asia for as long as is practical to do so.
+I accept the major premise of this paper[1](#f1) that Britain should retain a base in South East Asia for as long as is practical to do so.
 It must be accepted that if confrontation declines, Britain will want to reduce her forces in South East Asia.
 This happened after the Malaya emergency.

 2\.
 There has in my view been no development which suggests that an effective British military presence can be sustained in South East Asia from outside the area.
 The problem for us is that the British may wish to secure some negotiation which enables them to base a position on Australia and enable them to discount the requirement in 1970 to maintain a base in Singapore.
 The argumentation in the paper is appropriate to an Australian defence of the basic position that a Commonwealth base in South East Asia is needed to sustain the stability of the area and ensure effective Commonwealth support for SEATO plans.